 Dog Behaviourist & People trainer - Elliot Mason

-Elliot has been working with dogs with behavioural issues for almost 10 years now.
-He truly believes there isn't a dog out there that can't be helped and has successfully worked with thousands of problematic dogs.
+I have been working with dogs with behavioural issues for almost 10 years now.
+I truly believe there isn't a dog out there that can't be helped and has successfully worked with thousands of problematic dogs.
 In that time he has developed a unique understanding of the link between common everyday interactions with dogs and resulting problem behaviours.
-Prior to working professionally with dogs, Elliot attended Universities in QLD and NSW where he studied Film & Media, Criminology, Law and finally a post grad Masters in Teaching.
+Prior to working professionally with dogs, I attended Universities in QLD and NSW where I studied Film & Media, Criminology & Teaching.
 While studying at University, working with dogs was a great hobby with satisfying results.
-Once the time to study was completed, Elliot found the time to truly dedicate himself to helping people with problematic dog behaviours.
-He is currently studying Animal Science - majoring in Equine and Canine behaviours - before completing his doctorate.
+Once the time to study was completed, I found the time to truly dedicate myself to helping people with problematic dog behaviours.
+Further study includes a degree in Animal Science - majoring in Canine behaviours - with a view to completing a doctorate by 2021.

-Over a decade ago, while still studying, Elliot began initially training his dogs using methods traditionally found in obedience training.
-He discovered that although his dogs responded most of the time to his requests, there were still residual behavioural problems in terms of chewing, jumping, anxiety, escaping and aggression.
-After applying the method of more exercise to tire the dogs out thus preventing destruction, Elliot found the problem became more pronounced despite the 3 hours of exercise per day the dogs were getting.
+Over a decade ago, while still studying, I began initially training my dogs using methods traditionally found in obedience training.
+I discovered that although his dogs responded most of the time to his requests, there were still residual behavioural problems in terms of chewing, jumping, anxiety, escaping and aggression.
+After applying the method of more exercise to tire the dogs out thus preventing destruction, I found the problem became more pronounced despite the 3 hours of exercise per day the dogs were getting.

 It wasn't until a return to competitive sport after a 3 year hiatus that the connection between fitness and energy became so obvious.
 Call it a light bulb moment, when the fitness increased over a period of weeks so to did the level of energy.
 This meant that all that exercise with the dogs was certainly making them more fit and energetic, however it did nothing to curb the problem behaviours for one very simple reason.
 It completely ignored the most important factor concerning the outcome of all behaviours, state of mind.
 That is, whatever we think and feel determines what we do.
 Essentially the dogs were distracted while exercising , which meant there were no issues at the time, but as soon as they recovered from the morning session their high level of fitness and now stimulated minds resulted in destructive, anxious and dangerous behaviour.
 After altering the type of exercise used, slow calm walks replaced the running and relaxed affection replaced the highly stimulating tug of war and ball chasing, almost immediately they became more calm and less destructive.